Tairovik/personal-site/content/pages/portfolio/project-1.md

     caption: Logo Design
     width: wide
   - type: text_section
     content: "The main idea behind the logo was minimalism enhanced with a dash of luxury.
-Through the combination of the timeless typeface, and the golden accent line – we got the desired product for our client.\_\n\nWe designed two versions of the Hindamy logo, the Wordmark for general use and brand representation, and the Icon for mobile application purposes.\n"
+Through the combination of the timeless typeface, and the golden accent line – I got the desired product for our client.\_\n\nHaving designed two versions of the Hindamy logo, we got the Wordmark for general use and brand representation, and the Icon for mobile application purposes.\n"
   - type: image_section
     image: /images/Hindamy-Color-Typography.png
     image_alt: Design Is One 2